 No year has left me feeling empty with career moves.
 Coming back from the UK with a whole new set of skills and a very different outlook and experience meant I needed to find something that suited me well into retirement.
 As much as I wanted to take things slow, I was motivated to do more, be more, and achieve more as it helped suppress my reverse culture shock.
 Career building was what I was becoming obsessed with because it meant I was establishing roots at home again.

 I’m proud to say that 2021 was the most formative year of my professional life in terms of creativity, courage, and adaptability.
 Not only did I pivot in my career, but also took along everything I achieved throughout my professional life to build a set of services and offerings that truly set me apart.
-I’ll just say that 2022 has bigger things in the books and you will be part of the ride!
-Follow along on Instagram to see more of my career journey!
+If you’re going through or looking for a new career direction, I’ve shared my tips and experiences on how to pivot in your career.

 Crafting my Next Chapter